dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-6 Last Branch Record.md

      0.58%   3804      24      dec.c:174    dec.c:174
 ```

-Several insignificant lines were removed from the output of `perf record` to make it fit on the page.
-If we now focus on the branch in which source and destination is `dec.c:174`[^10], we can find multiple lines associated with it.
-Linux `perf` sorts entries by overhead first, which requires us to manually filter entries for the branch which we are interested in.
+Notice we've added the `-F +cycles` option to show cycle counts in the output (`BBCycles` column).
+Several insignificant lines were removed from the output of `perf report` to make it fit on the page.
+Let's focus on lines in which source and destination is `dec.c:174`, there are seven such lines in the output.
+In the source code, the line `dec.c:174` expands a macro that has a self-contained branch.
+That’s why the source and destination happen to be on the same line.

+Linux `perf` sorts entries by overhead first, so we need to manually filter entries for the branch which we are interested in.
+Luckily, they can be grepped very easily.
 In fact, if we filter them, we will get the latency distribution for the basic block that ends with this branch, as shown in Table {@tbl:bb_latency}.
 This data can be plotted to obtain a chart similar to the one shown in Figure @fig:LBR_timing_BB.

 ----------------------------------------------
 Cycles  Number of samples  Probability density